SComps/HercJobs/README.md

 # HercJobs

-# NOTE: This is a winforms application targeted at .NET 8.0.
+<b>NOTE: This is a winforms application targeted at .NET 8.0.
 This version of dotnet
-# does not support WinForms applications on linux.
-While it's possible to create
-# winforms applications on linux using Mono, those applications must be targetted at
-# an older version (4.5) of the .NET Framework -- not .NET CORE and above.
-As such
-# there is no plans to support porting this application to linux or MacOS.
+does not support WinForms applications on linux.
+While it's possible to create winforms applications on linux using Mono, those applications must be targetted at an older version (4.5) of the .NET Framework -- not .NET CORE and above.
+As such there is no plans to support porting this application to linux or MacOS.</b>

 A windows GUI application to submit jobs to a Hercules guest via TCP/IP to a hercules 3505 card reader set up as sockdev.